binary-butterfly/butterflyDataFilters/README.md

 },
 ```

+## Helper functions

+### convertDateRangeValueToBeComparable

+This function is used internally to convert a DateRange filter to a `from` and `until` Date object with which values
+can be compared.
+It is also exported by the library since it may be useful in some cases.

+This function requires the filter value and data within an object as param.
+It will either return an array with from and until values or `true` if the filter should always return true for the given
+value.

 ## Known issues

 Currently, idea IDEs refuse to autocomplete anything imported from this package and mark any usages as unresolvable.